jon-harper/MercuryOneUserMods/Mercury_One/jonspaceharper/EVA3/readme.md

 ## Overview

 This mod adapts EVA 3 to mount on Mercury One.
-It has been fit tested on a mockup X axis; fit testing for the belts remains outstanding.

 ### Repository Layout